jacobandreas/writing/_posts/2011-12-28-on-columbia-students.md

-surrounded by smart people one doesn't know is only useful insofar as it makes for good campus theater in the form of public spats between student groups and celebrities.[^5] Intelligent students can be found with only slightly more effort at any school of reasonable size, and I have little doubt it is possible to have just as intellectually satisfying an experience within the CUNY system as at Columbia.
+surrounded by smart people one doesn't know is only useful insofar as it makes for good campus theater in the form of public spats between student groups and celebrities.[^5] Intelligent students can be found with only slightly more effort at any school of reasonable size, and I have little doubt that it is possible to have just as intellectually satisfying an experience within the CUNY system as at Columbia.
 Much as we like to flaunt our impressive student body, exceptional students are probably the least exceptional thing any university can offer.